Nafise-Maraghi/quiz_game/README.md

 <span style="font-size:20px">
 A quiz game about computers and programming.</br>
-just download the file, run and enjoy :)
+just run and enjoy :)
 </span>